kbengine/kbengine.github.com/docs/documentations/entitydef.md

 				// Property Scopes
 				<Flags>			BASE				</Flags>

-				// Is stored in the database
+				// Is stored in the database (optional)
 				<Persistent>		true				</Persistent>

 				// The maximum length is stored in the database (optional)